sbrow/nu-ffmpeg/README.md

 The `ffmpeg` and `ffprobe` commands are required to be installed and available in your path; they are not installed for you.

-Currently nushell versions 0.87.0 - 0.88.1 are supported.
+Currently only nushell version 0.89.0 is supported.

 After that, clone this repository and add the following code to your scripts, or to your `config.nu` file: